Anna-Dinius/ASE-456-Expense-App/docs/USER_MANUAL.md

 **You'll receive alerts when:**

-1. You reach 80% of your budget
+1. You reach 50% of your budget
-2. You exceed your budget limit
+2. You reach 75% of your budget
-3. You have 2 days left in the month
+3. You reach 90% of your budget

 **Staying on Track:**